svidmar/ORCID-Scout/README.md

 ## Notes

-- The tool respects a maximum of 3 requests per second to the Scopus API.
+- The tool respects a maximum of 3 requests per second to the Scopus API, however note the weekly quota.
 - The ORCID iDs retrieved from Scopus may not always be accurate.
 Manual verification is recommended.

 ## Author